jdmccaffrey/convert-pgn-to-fen/Documentation/04_the-moveanalysisresults-class.md

 notes = :::black pawn move to 5th rank, 2-step, therefore e.p. square exists on 4th rank, no capture, no promotion:
 </pre>

+One of the design rules of thumb illustrated by this blog post is that if a Python function returns two or three values, then using a tuple to hold the return values is usually a good choice.
+If a function returns four or more values, implementing a container class like MoveAnalysisResults is usually a good choice.

 The MoveAnalysisResults class stores dummy values in the fields to help track down bugs during development I'm not sure if this technique is a good practice or not.
+The technique works fine for lightweight systems but in any production system you need a relatively sophisticated error-handling architecture.